 I am less than 2 months away from my departure of Cambodia, and as time runs on I have began pondering about home.
 More specifically I think about what I will take home with me other than a great tan, luggage and souvenirs.
 Have I changed as a person?
 Are my outlooks on life different?
 Will I be happier?
 I believe and know that I am might return home and feel no different, being swept up by the cycle of the 9-5 toll, grey clouds and cold weather.
 But I don’t think it would do Cambodia, the time I have spent, the people I have met and the memories formed any justice.

 I am lucky enough currently to be in a place where the sun always shines.
 It gets extremely hot and I see the devastating nature of drought, but I am lucky enough not to face that.
 I am at a unique place in my life where I can enjoy these things.
 I still find myself staring at the scenery and at fishermen and farmers.
 These things seem new to me, even 4 months on.
 I can only imagine the pain they must go through.
 I regularly see the effects of drought, hunger, starvation and poor sanitation in the clinic.
 These people are tough and at a ground level have to face the elements.
 This is new to me.
-Back in England, we grimace when we see rain in England, all tucked in cosy in our rooms, with a choice to either walk or take the car.
+Back in England, we grimace when we see rain, all tucked in cosy in our rooms, with a choice to either walk or take the car.

 I also enjoy sitting and watching great clouds form overhead.
 I feel awake when the clinic rocks and sparks of light illuminate my world for seconds at a time during thunder storms.
 I love watching the cows relax, the cranes fly and the fish pop up to the surface of the murky water.
 I am delighted to tuck into fresh rice and succulent sweet fruit.
 I love my team and the people I have met here.

 I hope that on cold winter days when my alarm shrieks at me, ordering me to wake up, that these memories will bring some warmth within.